lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 The data section allows the programmer to easily define initial values for the computer's RAM.
 The data section does not effect ROM.
-There are 9 data commands:
+There are 12 data commands split into two groups
+(8 value commands & 4 block commands):

+value commands:
 - word
 - array
 - long-array